 Many of us shoot pheasants at hunting preserves, however, and while not exactly the most challenging “hunt,” pen-raised pheasants do have the advantage of being fat.
 And tender.
 This recipe is ideal with this sort of ditch chicken, or with one you buy frozen in fancy supermarkets.
-You can also buy a whole pheasant online from MacFarlane Pheasants.

 Keys to success here are to be sure to brine the bird, and be sure to start breast side down — whatever fat the pheasant has will drip down onto the breast and help keep it moist.
 Also, watch your glaze once its on — you can go from caramelized loveliness to burnt crap in about 2 minutes.